patrickgrey/patrickgrey/source/_posts/2017/12/travis-firebase-deploy.md

 ```
 This opened a web page asking to give firebase CLI permission to do this.
 Once confirmed, a token is provided in the command line.

-Add the token to the Environment Variables section with the name FIREBASE_TOKEN.
+Add the token to the Travis website Environment Variables section with the name FIREBASE_TOKEN.

 .travis.yml v3:
 ```yaml